11 New Street is a Grade II listed building in the Leicester local planning authority area, England. First listed on 5 January 1950. House.

 Description

-PLAN: 11 New Street is positioned in a row of terraced buildings facing west onto New Street.
-It has a U-shaped plan consisting of the original main range and rear north wing, and a south wing added in the mid-C20.
+11 New Street is a mid-18th century house constructed of red brick laid in Flemish bond, featuring brick dressings and a slate-clad roof.
+It is part of a row of terraced buildings facing west onto New Street and has a U-shaped plan, which includes the original main range and a rear north wing, with a south wing added in the mid-20th century.

-EXTERIOR: the three-storey house has a symmetrical façade with a low plinth and moulded wooden eaves cornice.
-It is three window bays wide with splayed outer bays.
-The fenestration consists of eight-over-eight pane sash windows in moulded cases under cambered gauged brick arches.
-The first-floor sills form a continuous band.
-The central bay is dominated by a stone Tuscan porch with a panelled frieze and moulded cornice.
-The fanlight has delicate wrought iron glazing bars in the form of an arch with fanned segments.
-The six-panel door is not original.
+The three-storey house has a symmetrical façade with a low plinth and a moulded wooden eaves cornice.
+It is three window bays wide, with splayed outer bays.
+The windows are eight-over-eight pane sash types set in moulded cases beneath cambered gauged brick arches, and the first-floor sills create a continuous band.
+The central bay features a stone Tuscan porch adorned with a panelled frieze and moulded cornice.
+The fanlight above the door has delicate wrought iron glazing bars arranged in an arch with fanned segments, while the six-panel door is not original.

-INTERIOR: this has been converted into flats but still retains some historic features.
-The front door opens into a small hall with red and green tiles which leads to a stair with winders at the first turn, a closed string and turned balusters supporting a moulded handrail.
-There are two plain wooden fireplace surrounds (with blocked openings) on the ground and second floor; a more elaborate stone fireplace of mid-C19 date with a semicircular arched opening and attached shafts to the jambs; and a simple fireplace of exposed wood with a chevron pattern to the frieze, of probable early C20 date.
-A window on the rear range retains a pair of panelled shutters which open and shut on runners.
-The brick vaulted cellar has alcoves and storage shelves.
+Inside, the building has been converted into flats but retains some historic features.
+The front door opens into a small hall with red and green tiles, leading to a staircase with winders at the first turn, a closed string, and turned balusters supporting a moulded handrail.
+There are two plain wooden fireplace surrounds with blocked openings on the ground and second floors, along with a more elaborate mid-19th century stone fireplace featuring a semicircular arched opening and attached shafts to the jambs.
+Additionally, there is a simple fireplace of exposed wood with a chevron pattern on the frieze, likely from the early 20th century.
+A window in the rear range retains a pair of panelled shutters that operate on runners, and the brick vaulted cellar includes alcoves and storage shelves.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.